Charlie Gard to be evaluated by US doctor

 The Great Ormond Street Hospital told the court their position remains unchanged, that every medical treatment option had already been explored, and that any experimental treatment would be unjustified.

-In addition to evaluating Charlie next week, Hirano will meet with doctors and others who have been caring for him.
+In addition to evaluating Charlie, Hirano will meet with doctors and others, on Monday and Tuesday, who have been caring for him.
+After much debate in court on Friday over whether Charlie's parents will be present for this, the Judge announced that Yates will be allowed to attend.
+An individual, who will remain anonymous by court order, will chair the meetings.

 Francis will then consider information from Hirano to inform a decision from the court, which he has said he hopes to render by July 25.

+According to the barrister presenting to the court on Charlie's behalf, Charlie's court-appointed guardian has been to see him this week and is concerned about the deterioration in his physical condition.